Give a gift that keeps on giving with a box of supplies teachers can always use and these free teacher appreciation printables.

 - Card stock or matte photo paper (see my recommendations here)

-- Teacher supplies gift printable tag, available for free in the resources library
+- Teacher supplies gift printable tag, (get a free copy at the end of the post)

 Printing Out the Labels:

 - Make sure your printer is equipped with the right paper.
-I printed our labels on bright white card stock, but if I’d used matte photo paper, the colors would have been even brighter.
-Both look great, but if you want the most saturated look, photo paper is definitely better.
+I recommend bright white card stock for these tags, but if you really want the best quality, photo paper is amazing.

 Cutting the Teacher Appreciation Printables